prev | next

 - Use of Troops Overseas and Congressional Authorization

-- Presidential Power and the Commander-in-Chief Clause
+- Presidential Power and Commander in Chief Clause

-- Congressional Control over the President's Discretion
+- Congressional Control Over President's Discretion

-- The President as Commander of the Armed Forces
+- President as Commander of Armed Forces

 - Martial Law Generally